ReneHezser/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `location`

-The location to deploy the Azure ADDS Services.
+The location to deploy the ADDS Services.
 Uses the resource group location if not specified.

 - Required: No
 - Type: string